code4yonglei/code_4_Tutorials/README.md

-> This repository contains code and scripts used for varied tutorials.## GROMACS
+> This repository contains code and scripts used for varied tutorials.## GROMACS## teaching_ChemicalModelling_SU- contains code materials for teaching a "Chemical Modelling" course for master students in SU.